Decoding TV Teddy – Part Two: Programming and Audio Output

 The view from Audacity, the free audio editing application:

-The sample rate seems just about spot on as the audio is keeping time when played back in sync with the video.
-But, if you watch the demonstration in Databits’s video, the audio pitch is a lot higher than here.
+Listening to the audio file, the sample rate seems just about spot on as the audio is keeping time when played back in sync with the video.
+But, if you watch the demonstration in Databits’s video, I can hear that the audio pitch is a lot higher than in this file.

 This makes me wonder if that’s something that the tech in TV Teddy is doing?
 So, using Audacity, I’ll apply a ‘High-Quality Pitch Change’ at +100% (so doubling the pitch) while keeping the same speed.
-How does it sound now?https://lansley.com/wp-content/uploads/2018/03/output2.mp3
+How does it sound now?
+Near enough!

 Well, now I feel highly satisfied with that effort!
 I can certainly try to improve the audio and get the bitrate better (it seems a bit fast so lowering it would help) but we’ve decoded TV Teddy successfully.